OntZ/sofar-test/README.md

 The app will run on localhost:3000

 ## Alternatively [see it working here](https://ontz.github.io)
-Please could you allow CORS * on your staging API for a while if you want to see it live.
+Please could you allow origin * on your staging API (CORS) for a while if you want to see it live.
 Otherwise it should just work from localhost.
 Please feel free to get in touch for any clarifications.

 ## what could still be added